agnedil/Portfolio-Archive/01-NLP-Projects/07-NLP-Metapy-Text-Classifiers/README.md

 Metapy is a Python wrapper for the MeTa toolkit.
 MeTA is a modern data sciences toolkit featuring:

-   - text tokenization, including deep semantic features like parse trees
+   - Text tokenization, including deep semantic features like parse trees;

-   - inverted and forward indexes with compression and various caching strategies
+   - Inverted and forward indexes with compression and various caching strategies;

-   - a collection of ranking functions for searching the indexes
+   - A collection of ranking functions for searching the indexes;

-   - topic models
+   - Topic models;

-   - classification algorithms
+   - Classification algorithms;

-   - graph algorithms
+   - Graph algorithms;

-   - language models
+   - Language models;

-   - CRF implementation (POS-tagging, shallow parsing)
+   - CRF implementation (POS-tagging, shallow parsing);

-   - wrappers for liblinear and libsvm (including libsvm dataset parsers)
+   - Wrappers for liblinear and libsvm (including libsvm dataset parsers);

-   - UTF8 support for analysis on various languages
+   - UTF8 support for analysis on various languages;

-   - multithreaded algorithms
+   - Multithreaded algorithms.

 References: